Bobby Jones (golfer): Personal life

 Jones married Mary Rice Malone in 1924, whom he met in 1919 while a freshman at Georgia Tech.
 They had three children: Clara Malone (1925–1994), Robert Tyre III (1926–1973), and Mary Ellen (1931–1977).

 When he retired from golf at age 28, he concentrated on his Atlanta law practice.

 During World War II, Jones served as an officer in the U.S. Army Air Corps.
 His superiors wanted him to play exhibition golf in the United States, but Jones was insistent on serving overseas.
 In 1943, he was promoted to major and trained as an intelligence officer, serving in England with the 84th Fighter Wing, which was part of the Ninth Air Force.
 While in England, he made the acquaintance of General Dwight D. Eisenhower.
 Landing in Normandy on June 7, 1944, Jones spent two months with a front line division as a prisoner of war interrogator, reaching the rank of lieutenant colonel.
 During the war, Jones permitted the U.S. Army to graze cattle on the grounds at Augusta National.
 He was awarded the American Campaign Medal, European-African-Middle Eastern Campaign Medal and World War II Victory Medal.

 In 1948, Jones was diagnosed with syringomyelia, a fluid-filled cavity in the spinal cord that causes crippling pain, then paralysis; he was eventually restricted to a wheelchair.
 He died in Atlanta on December 18, 1971, three days after converting to Catholicism.
 Jones was baptized on his deathbed by Monsignor John D. Stapleton, rector of the Cathedral of Christ the King in Atlanta, and attended by the Jones family was buried in Atlanta's historic Oakland Cemetery.

 His widow Mary died less than four years later in 1975 at age 72, following the death of their son, Robert T. Jones III, of a heart attack in 1973 at age 47.

-Founded in 2013, Jones Global Sports designs, develops, and sells apparel, accessories, and golf equipment.
-The company has an exclusive, worldwide license agreement with the family of Bobby Jones (known as Jonesheirs, Inc.) for the use of the Bobby Jones name.
+The family of Bobby Jones (known as Jonesheirs, Inc.) started the Bobby Jones men's premium apparel line in 1989 through the HMX Group.
+Bobby Jones men's apparel is a leading premium golf apparel brand.
+In 2013, Jones Global Sports, an affiliate of C3 Brands, took over operations of the Bobby Jones brand from the HMX Group.
+The company has an exclusive, worldwide license agreement with the family of Bobby Jones for the use of the Bobby Jones name.

 In 2019, the family of Bobby Jones partnered with the Chiari & Syringomyelia Foundation to form the Bobby Jones Chiari & Syringomyelia Foundation (Bobby Jones CSF), a nonprofit which works to raise awareness of Chiari malformation and syringomyelia and to search for a cure.
 The Bobby Jones Classic golf tournament is an annual fundraiser that supports research and education efforts.